 Emad H. AtiqAssistant Professor of Law & Philosophy

-Emad Atiq teaches contracts, philosophy of law, and ethical theory.
-His scholarship focuses on the nature of normative thought and talk; and the implications of meta-normative theory for ethics and legal theory.
+Emad Atiq teaches contracts, legal ethics, and the philosophy of law.
+His scholarship focuses on the nature of normative thought and speech involving the use of concepts like 'good' and 'ought'; and the implications of meta-normative theory for ethics and legal theory.

-In addition to work in ethics and legal theory, Atiq has interests in general metaphysics and the philosophy of mind and perception.
-He has published on the nature of metaphysical explanation and has on-going work defending a heterodox version of quasi-realist expressivism about normativity.
+In addition to his work in the foundation of ethics and legal theory, Atiq has interests in general metaphysics and the philosophy of perception.
+He has published on the nature of metaphysical explanation and has on-going work defending a novel account of the nature and moral significance of perceptual knowledge.

-His articles have appeared in Philosophical Studies, Ratio, Yale Law Journal, New Criminal Law Review, Notre Dame Journal of Law, Ethics, & Public Policy, American Criminal Law Review, and the University of Illinois Law Review.
+His articles have appeared in Noȗs, Philosophical Studies, Law & Philosophy, Journal of Ethics & Social Philosophy, Ratio, Yale Law Journal, New Criminal Law Review, Notre Dame Journal of Law, Ethics, & Public Policy, and the American Criminal Law Review.